saracuriel/VP-Onboarding-Doc/level_1/properties/datasets.rst

 	* - **version**
 	  - The version indicator (name or identifier) of a resource.
 The range is a rdfs:literal
 	  - | dcat:version
-	* - **Conforms to**
-	  - If applicable, it should point to the URL, an established standard to which the data within the described resource conforms (e.g. MAGE-ML for Microarray data)
-	  - | dcterms:conformsTo